MohamedElaraby99/tracker-tool/Ackee-master/CONTRIBUTING.md

 ## Contributing workflow

-In order to make a code contribution, create a fork of Ackee by clicking the "Fork" button on [GitHub](https://github.com/electerious/Ackee) and cloning the repo to your local machine.
+In order to make a code contribution, create a fork of FikraTracker by clicking the "Fork" button on [GitHub](https://github.com/electerious/FikraTracker) and cloning the repo to your local machine.

 Please use the `develop` branch as a base for your contribution and make your changes on a new branch.